-Electricity comes out of a power station at a low voltage, around 10-30 kilovolts.
-It then passes through a ‘step-up’ transformer at a transmission substation to create high-voltage electricity – up to 400,000 volts – which travels around National Grid’s electricity network.
+Electricity comes out of a power station at a low voltage, around 10-30 kilovolts (kV).
+It then passes through a ‘step-up’ transformer at a transmission substation to create high-voltage electricity – up to 400,000 volts – which travels around National Grid’s electricity transmission network.
 Increasing the voltage allows for greater efficiency with less energy loss.
 ‘Terminal’ towers are located at each end of the route, while tension or angle towers enable the route to be realigned if necessary.

 Did you know?
 While people call them pylons in the UK, they’re more correctly called suspension, tension or transmission towers.
 To complicate things, in the US ‘pylons’ are traffic cones.